hhuslamlab/website/content/authors/hanxin/_index.md

 ---
 # Display name
-title: Akhilesh Kakolu Ramarao
+title: Hanxin Xia

 # Username (this should match the folder name)
 authors:
-- akhilesh
+- hanxin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ph.D.
-Student
+role: Master's Student

 # Organizations/Affiliations
 organizations: